department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 2. The component/pattern is different in more than one major way than existing components in the design system, if the component is only different in color or format, for instance, then it would be better as a variant of the existing component.
 Note that variants of existing components should also go through this experimental process.
 3. Our existing components and patterns will not solve the user problems sufficiently.

-Follow the steps below  to suggest a component or pattern for the design system.
+Follow the steps below to suggest a component or pattern for the design system through our experimental process.

 ### 1. Check the design system backlog